Outsourced CFO pricing: Calculate your monthly cost for strategic finance support

 This firm should expect quotes in this range for comprehensive CFO services.
 Quotes significantly below indicate reduced scope or experience.
 Quotes significantly above should come with a clear justification for the premium.

+Compare each quote to your benchmark, verify scope matches what you identified, and flag any provider reintroducing hourly charges for extras.
 Your estimate becomes a benchmark for comparing the proposals you receive.

 Compare quotes against your benchmark